Python Programming for Beginners

 Egypt

-» Note 3: If we print the name "country_name" enclosed in quotation marks, as shown in the following line of code, Python interprets it as a string not as a variable.
+» Note 3: If we print the name of the previous variable "country_name" enclosed in quotation marks, as shown in the following line of code, Python interprets it as a string not as a variable.
 Running this code therefore prints the name itself:

 print('country_name')